StudyFrenchSpanish

 3. Career Scope associated with Korean, Chinese, and Japanese

-So, if you are in the tech sector, either language offers you the best in technology.
-Translator and interpreter as a career option is the first choice due to limited supply and ever-increasing demand.
+If you are in the technology sector, either language offers the best support.
+Translator and interpreter as a career option is the first choice due to the limited supply and ever-increasing demand.

-Japan delivers better quality than China, one reason India loves it so much.
-These days, many KPOs and BPOs are present in India, and jobs could involve email writing, speaking skills, customer care, and more.
+Japan delivers higher quality than China, which is one reason India loves it so much.
+Today, many KPOs and BPOs operate in India, and roles may include email writing, speaking, customer service, and more.

 It is where the Korean and Japanese languages offer excellent job opportunities for Indians.